Some dogs enjoy chasing bees whenever they see them, and some even try to eat them only to get stung.

 At times the dogs may be so fast and get pleasure while eating the bees as a whole, which is risky.

-The dog can easily be stung on the tongue by the bee or even affect the esophagus posing a threat to the digestive system.
+The bee can easily sting the dog on the tongue or even affect the esophagus, threatening the digestive system.

 How To Help Your Dog Who Is Obsessed With Bees?